mpelekh/react-notes_app/README.md

 # react-notes_app
+NodeJS, MongoDB, React.
-Application for creating notes.
-NodeJS, MongoDB, React
+Application for creating notes (such as Google keep).